You Can "Catch" Someone’s Mood Just by Sitting Near Them

 (Unless you’re planning to live alone in a yurt somewhere, in which case, no judgment.)

-But you can build better emotional boundaries and protect yourself without turning into a stone-cold robot.
+But you can build better emotional boundaries and protect yourself without turning into a stone-cold robot that was cranked out of a Telsa factory.

-It’s all about awareness, energy hygiene, and practical tools.
+It’s all about awareness, energy hygiene (yes, hygiene like a bath or shower!), and practical tools.

 Quick Ways to Protect Your Energy If You’re Sensitive to Others’ Moods